Notexe/dnext_maploader/README.md

         - The MicroSplat terrain addon is supported since the game has the necessary scripts for it.
 3. Creating the AssetBundle:
     1. Create a folder called `Editor` in your project's `Assets` folder.
-    2. Create a new script called `CreateAssetBundles.cs` with the following script:
+    2. Create a new script called `CreateAssetBundles.cs` in that folder with the following script:
     ```csharp
     using UnityEditor;
     using System.IO;